MarneeDear/saturn-example/README.md

 	1) Make sure processPath points to where the executable is stored when the project is built.
 This is template puts it here: .\bin\Debug\net461\Template.Saturn.WebHost.exe

 ## You can also host on IIS as a published site
 The above steps will get you there but instead of pointing to the WebHost folder, use Visual Studio or `dotnet publish` to create a published site and use that in IIS.
+You may need to copy over the web.config file manually.
+I don't know why.